 - If you test positive for SARS-CoV-2 infection or do not get tested, you should self-isolate for at least 10 days after symptom onset and resolution of fever for at least 24 hours, without the use of fever-reducing medications, and with improvement of other symptoms.

-- If you live with a person at increased risk of severe illness (for example an elderly relative or other individuals with underlying conditions), take special precautions in the home to protect that individual according to CDC guidelines.
+- If you live with a person at increased risk of severe illness (eg, an elderly relative or other individuals with underlying conditions), take special precautions in the home to protect that individual according to CDC guidelines.

-- If symptoms worsen while isolating, or become moderate/severe, such as shortness of breath or severe fatigue, contact your healthcare provider immediately or seek emergency care.
+- If symptoms worsen while isolating, or become moderate or severe, such as shortness of breath or severe fatigue, contact your health care provider immediately or seek emergency care.

 - If you test positive, you do not need to repeat a test for at least 3 months.

-- It has been at least at least 10 days after symptom onset and resolution of fever for at least 24 hours, without the use of fever-reducing medications, and with improvement of other symptoms.
+- It has been at least 10 days after symptom onset and resolution of fever for at least 24 hours, without the use of fever-reducing medications, and with improvement of other symptoms.

-- If you have been in close contact, such as ≤6 ft of a person with documented SARS-CoV-2 infection for a cumulative total of ≥15 min over a 24-hr period and do not have symptoms.
+- If you have been in close contact, such as ≤6 ft of a person with documented SARS-CoV-2 infection for a cumulative total of ≥15 mininutes over a 24-hour period and do not have symptoms:

 - You need a test.